 After completing the entire procedure, check thoroughly to determine if you have the desired results.
 You can repeat this procedure if you need to, but with extreme caution to not damage the concrete pavers from the procedure itself.

 check the type of sealer you have used in your concrete paver driveway

 The tire of your car tires consists of plasticizers.
 These plasticizers leak from the rubber when the rubber gets hot.
-If your sealant is an acrylic sealer with a lower level of cross-linking then it will react with the tire and cause major tire marks.
+If your sealant is an acrylic sealer with a lower level of cross-linking, it will react with the tire and cause major tire marks.
 You can get better results by using an epoxy sealer with a higher level of cross-linking.
 A polyurethane sealer of similar quality will also lead to improved results.